 The succulent cherries on the tree were enough to give me a craving.
 And nothing really beats the experience of having a freshly plucked fruit.
 Does it??
 They were so ripe and that I could probably make a meal of them.
 But on Silvano’s instructions I didn’t eat too many as they are too warm for the stomach.
 (Point noted for future)

 We also got a sneak peek into the jam making process at SI.GI where everything is done manually.
-Silvano’s happy team were quietly working as he told me the different varieties of jam they made and sold in Italy and Europe.
+Silvano’s happy team were quietly working as he told me the different varieties of jam they made and sold in Italy and rest of Europe.
 Apart from the strange flavors of onion, zucchini,, pepper and wine; strawberry, sapa, raspberry, black cherries, quinces and jujubes were also prevalent.
 I sampled many bottles back home.

 It was a day well spent at SI.GI, amidst nature and getting to taste it too.
 Their products are very unique and fresh and it makes you think long and hard about the “jams” we end up buying from the market.